Fulham 2 Everton 0

 The context

-John’s first time here but familiar territory for me both off and on the pitch.
+John’s first time here but familiar territory for me.
 I watch Everton regularly, and had only missed four games at Goodison Park all season; they were sure to do well against an already-relegated home side that hadn’t picked up any points since before Christmas.

 The history